 We Are Water Protectors by Carole Lindstrom

-An Indigenous girl tells the reader of her village's attempts to protect the water.
-One day a black serpent (oil pipes) will come to poison the water and it is the responsibility of her community to safeguard the water from harm and corruption.
+An Indigenous girl tells the reader about her village's attempts to protect the water.
+One day a black serpent (oil pipes) will come to poison the water, and her community's responsibility is to safeguard the water from harm and corruption.

-What Is Given from the Heart by Patricia C. McKissack
+What Is Given from the Heart by Patricia C. McKissac

 Wilfrid Gordon McDonald Partridge by Mem Fox

 A boy named Wilfrid Gordon McDonald Partridge lives next to an old people’s home.
 His favourite resident is Miss Nancy Alison Delacourt Cooper.
-When Wilfrid finds out she has lost her memory he goes on a journey to discover what memories are so he can help Miss Nancy find hers.
+When Wilfrid finds out she has lost her memory, Wilfrid goes on a journey to discover what memories are so he can help Miss Nancy find hers.